hicksjduk/channel/README.md

 has no effect; the `put()` method only puts the value if the channel is open, and returns a flag to indicate whether that was the case.

-The result of reading from a closed channel has `containsValue` set to `true` (and `value` to a meaningful value) if the channel was not empty, or to `false` if it was empty.
+Reading from a closed channel still returns a value if the channel is not empty.
+Reading from a closed channel that is empty does not block, but returns a result with `containsValue` set to `false`.

 **Note** that in relation to closed channels, this implementation differs from Go in the following ways: